cifkao/groove2groove/README.md

 The main script should be used from the new python env, while providing the executable to the python3.6 with groove2groove dependencies as a parameter (groove2groove call is done via sub-process with this executable).

-Therefore, before running the scripts, the two environments should be build:
+Therefore, before running the scripts, the two environments must be build:

 ```conda env create -f groove2groove_environment.yml```